lorenzocarovillano/Bike-rent-prediction/README.md

 These are the expected outputs of the project.

-- **Submission**: a csv file containing the results of the project, according to the sample submission format.
+- **Bike rent prediction Submission.csv**: a csv file containing the results of the project, according to the sample submission format.
-- **FinalProject_Notebook**: a notebook file containing analysis, relevant choices and results comments and explanations.
+- **Bike rent prediction.ipynb**: a notebook file containing analysis, relevant choices and results comments and explanations.
-- **{NAME}_model.joblib**: a file containing the trained model in the form of a pipeline.
+- **Bike rent prediction model.joblib**: a file containing the trained model in the form of a pipeline.

 ## Evaluation